 - Businesses and charities are rarely aware their websites are being blocked unless their own ISP is also filtering them

-- ISP response rates to unblock requests are unacceptably poor
+- ISP response rates to website unblock requests are unacceptably poor

 Almost three in 10 (27.6%) unblock requests to ISPs from 2018 are still unresolved, with TalkTalk, Sky and Virgin Media the worst offenders.

-The automated filtering systems are also completely opaque and highly inconsistent across providers, making it very difficult to predict what sites will be blocked and by whom.
+The automated filtering systems are also completely opaque and highly inconsistent across providers, making it very difficult to predict what websites will be blocked and by whom.